PPC Vs SEO – What’s The Difference And Which One Should You Use?

 PPC, SEO, SEM… The list of acronyms related to Internet marketing seems to grow by the day.
 As a business owner, you may be excused if it all sounds ridiculously confusing.

-Thankfully, this easy-to-understand, plain-English guide will help you make sense out of it all!
+Thankfully, this easy-to-understand, plain-English guide will help you make sense out of it all and understand the difference between PPC and SEO.

-The simple one is to just post lots of interesting content and wait for search engines to pick this up.
+SEO focuses on all the ways to increase your organic traffic.
+This is about posting lots of interesting content and wait for search engines to pick this up.
 When they do, you will rank higher on their results page.

 The goal is to appear on the first page, as this will exponentially increase your visitors.
 This kind of traffic is called organic.
 Just like organic veggies use no pesticides, organic traffic uses no advertising to promote a website.

-There is, however, a faster way of increasing your visitors: paid traffic.
+On the other hand, PPC is the model related to paid traffic and offers a faster alternative to SEO.
 As the name suggests, paid traffic involves paying for Ads to be displayed on the Search Engines’ Results Pages (referred to as SERP).

 Main Newsletter - General Opt-in